 Motor Vehicle Bill Amendment 2016 - Here’s What You Need to Know

 India has the highest frequency of traffic collisions in the world.
 According to a National Crime Records Bureau (NCRB) report, more than 135,000 traffic collision-related deaths occur in India, every year.
-Despite strict laws on traffic, road safety and speed limits, occurrence of accidents and casualties have not been controlled.
+Despite strict laws on traffic, road safety and speed limits, the occurrence of accidents and casualties has not been controlled.

 To address these road safety issues, the Union Cabinet of India has approved the Motor Vehicle (Amendment) Bill 2016.
 The amendments in the law deal with issues related to drunk driving, driving under the influence of alcohol, vehicle insurance, accidental compensation, etc.

 What is the Motor Vehicle Bill Amendment 2016?

 The Ministry of Road Transport and Highways set up a group of 18 Transport Ministers of the States to propose changes to the existing Motor Vehicle Act.
 The new amendment brings in changes on 68 of 223 sections of the Motor Vehicle Bill to improve safety for commuters, with a severe increase in penalties for violation.
 With the enforcement of the amendments to the existing laws, the Government aims to reduce the accidents and mortalities by 50% in the coming five years.